Personality styles have fascinated salespeople since the Greeks first identified them as the Four Temperaments.

 - Do use your caring nature to understand what your customer is trying to solve.

-- Do use your patient nature to help customers feel appreciated and valued.
+- Do use your patience to help customers feel appreciated and valued.

 - Do use your ability to listen... to really hear how you can help.